hsyl20/haskus-website/pages/system/manual/binary.rst

     * Very low-level (e.g. #define are not transformed into datatypes with Enum instances)

-Instead Haskus lets you write bindings in pure Haskell code and provides many useful things to make this process easy.
+Instead ``haskus-system`` lets you write bindings in pure Haskell code and provides many useful things to make this process easy.

 Word, Int
 ---------